juergenweb/FrontendForms/README.md

 This is a normal ProcessWire module, so the installation/uninstallation of the module is the same as for all other modules.
 Go to the module area, select the "FrontendForms Manager" module and install it as usual.

-After installing the module, you will find the new navigation link, as described before, under SETUP.
+After installing the module, you will find the new navigation link *FrontendForms Manger*, as described above, under the navigation item SETUP.

 If you want to uninstall the module, go to the module section and click to uninstall the module.